Tyre Nichols' brutal beating by police shown on video

 Two officers can then be seen atop Nichols on the ground, with a third nearby, for about 40 seconds.
 Three more officers then run up and one can be seen kicking Nichols on the ground.

-At one point, as Nichols is slumped up against a car and none of the officers are rendering aid, the body camera footage shows a first-person view of one of them reaching down and tying his shoe.
+At one point, as Nichols is slumped up against a car, and not one of the officers renders aid.
+The body camera footage shows a first-person view of one of them reaching down and tying his shoe.

 It takes more than 20 minutes after Nichols is beaten and on the pavement before any sort of medical attention is provided to him, even though two fire department officers arrived on the scene with medical equipment within 10 minutes.